Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 Common signs in boys can include:

 The signs of delayed puberty can be like other health conditions.
-Make sure your child sees their healthcare provider for a diagnosis.
+Make sure your child sees their doctor for a diagnosis.

 In addition to a complete health history and physical exam, a diagnosis of delayed puberty may include:

-Your child's healthcare provider will consider your child's age, overall health, and other factors when advising treatment.
+Your child's doctor will consider your child's age, overall health, and other factors when advising treatment.

 Treatment for delayed puberty depends on the cause of the problem.
 In many cases, when the cause is treated, puberty proceeds normally.
 If the delayed puberty is inherited, no treatment is usually needed.
 In some cases, treatment may be done with hormone therapy.
 This helps to cause secondary sexual characteristics to occur.
 In other cases, surgery may be done to correct a physical problem.